-Infrastructure & Energy Alternatives and LOGISTEC USA Announce Strategic Alliance to Provide Turnkey Solutions for U.S. Offshore Wind Industry
+INFRASTRUCTURE & ENERGY ALTERNATIVES AND LOGISTEC USA ANNOUNCE STRATEGIC ALLIANCE TO PROVIDE TURNKEY SOLUTIONS FOR U.S. OFFSHORE WIND INDUSTRY

 INDIANAPOLIS, Jan.
-25, 2022 (GLOBE NEWSWIRE) -- Infrastructure and Energy Alternatives, Inc. IEA "IEA" or the "Company"))) a leading infrastructure company with renewable energy and specialty civil expertise, today announced a new strategic alliance with LOGISTEC USA Inc., a subsidiary of LOGISTEC Corporation LGT LGT.B))) ("LOGISTEC"), a cargo handling and marine services provider with 25 port locations within the United States.
+25, 2022 /CNW Telbec/ - Infrastructure and Energy Alternatives, Inc. IEA "IEA" or the "Company") a leading infrastructure company with renewable energy and specialty civil expertise, today announced a new strategic alliance with LOGISTEC USA Inc., a subsidiary of LOGISTEC Corporation LGT LGT.B))) ("LOGISTEC"), a cargo handling and marine services provider with 25 port locations within the United States.

 IEA intends to leverage its proven engineering, procurement, and construction ("EPC") solutions with LOGISTEC's cargo handling capabilities in support of new utility-scale offshore wind developments along the U.S. east coast.
 Both companies believe this non-exclusive business alliance will result in improved economies of scale and supply chain efficiencies over the long-term.